Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Solution Methods

+Algorithm~\ref{pseudo-code-frank-wolfe} presents an implementation of the FW algorithm for solving instances of {\em 1LAD}, in which the objective function $f$ is defined as $f(\xx)=\sum_{i\in A}\log(\sum_{j\in G}u_{ij}x_{ij}-c_i)$ and the feasible region is the matching polytope defined in Definition~\ref{def.pm}.

-\textbf{Producing an atom:} Frank-Wolfe method is particularly useful when $\mathcal{X}$ is a polyhedron and one can exploit its combinatorial properties.
-In the case of {\em 1LAD} (also {\em 1LF} and {\em 2LF}), the feasible region $\mathcal{X}$ corresponds to a matching polyhedron.
-Hence, at each iteration of Algorithm~\ref{pseudo-code-frank-wolfe}, the \textit{atom} is an integral perfect matching produced by solving a matching problem.
+\paragraph{Producing an atom.} FW is particularly useful when one can solve the subproblems in a combinatorial fashion.
+Given that $\calX$ corresponds to a matching polytope, at each iteration of Algorithm~\ref{pseudo-code-frank-wolfe}, the \textit{atom} is an integral perfect matching produced by solving a maximum weight matching problem, which can be done in $\calO(n^3)$ using, e.g., the Auction algorithm \citep{bertsekas1988auction}.
 The optimal solution produced by FW is therefore a convex combination of these integral perfect matchings.